Finding and arranging

 N.B. if you want to graduate in:

-September: grades have to be handed in at the administration office 11th August 2017 at the latest (so make arrangements with your internship coordinator to make this possible).
+September: grades have to be handed in at the Education Office 11th August 2017 at the latest (so make arrangements with your internship coordinator to make this possible).

-February: grades have to be handed in at the administration office 12th January 2018 at the latest (so make arrangements with your internship coordinator to make this possible).
+February: grades have to be handed in at the Education Office 12th January 2018 at the latest (so make arrangements with your internship coordinator to make this possible).

 You also need to submit part B of the internship report via Blackboard SafeAssign.
 Enrol in the Blackboard module Internship 1 & 2 and follow the instructions.
 For Dutch internships, it is vital that you first pass the PvE through SafeAssign and then part B of the internship report.